 If you are unhappy with your home insurance policy – for example, if you had a claim rejected unfairly, you should make a formal complaint to get your issue resolved.

 To make a complaint you need to:

-Contact your insurer by phone: Speak to their complaints department and explain what has happened.
-They may be able to sort your complaint straight away.
+Contact your insurer by phone: speak to the complaints department and explain what has happened.
+They may be able to sort out your complaint straight away.

-Write a formal letter: If it cannot be resolved over the phone write a letter or email explaining your problem and how you would like it to be resolved.
-Mention that you will take the complaint to the ombudsman if it is not satisfied.
+Write a formal letter: if it cannot be resolved over the phone, write a letter or email explaining your problem and how you would like it to be resolved.
+Mention that you will take the complaint to the ombudsman if it is not resolved satisfactorily.

-Go to the Financial Ombudsman Service: If you still do not get the response you want, take it to the Financial Ombudsman Service who can take action to resolve your complaint if they find in your favour.
+Go to the Financial Ombudsman Service: if you still do not get the response you want, take your complaint to the Financial Ombudsman Service who can take action to resolve your complaint if they find in your favour.